zk-bankai/soulforge/applications/zkUNO.md

 **Optimistic UI:** This will aggregate player actions off-chain and commit them in batches to the blockchain, improving efficiency.

 This approach ensures that no player can gain an unfair advantage, as the game state remains transparent and verifiable to all participants while keeping critical game data confidential.
-Excited to build this project because we and our social media followers believe that it not only **showcases the potential of zero-knowledge proofs in real-world applications** but also aims to serve as a **reference architecture for future blockchain based card games**, driving broader adoption of the technology.
+Excited to build this project because we and our social media followers believe that it will not only **showcase the potential of zero-knowledge proofs in real-world applications** but also aims to serve as a **reference architecture for future blockchain based card games**, driving broader adoption of the technology.

 -  **Technology Stack:**

-List the technologies, tools, platforms, and frameworks you plan to use in your project.

   Frontend: nextJS
   Backend: websockets
   Smart contract: Solidity
   Prover circuit: Plonky3
-  L2 Chain: zkVM / zkEVM
+  L2 Chain: Polygon
   Transaction cache: Redis

 -  **Design Mockups/Prototypes (Optional):**

-Attach any design files or prototypes if available.

 The card game will be built in a hybrid architecture mode where the game logic will reside onchain while some of the validation / verification ops will happen off chain.
 The state management across clients will be through websockets and will be sync'd peridocally to the chain.